Shibnath-Maity/delta-demo/README.md

 # delta-demo
-this is a demoo for Git &amp; Github class.
+this is a demoo for Git &amp; Github class.,